 Causes: Repetitive stress from overuse in various activities, wearing the wrong shoes, having high or flat arches, or tight calf muscles, or abruptly ramping up your workout intensity.

-Symptoms: Sharp, stabbing pain in the heel, particularly noticeable with the first steps after waking or after periods of inactivity, soreness, and swelling in the heel.
+Symptoms: Sharp, stabbing pain in the heel, especially during the first steps in the morning or after periods of inactivity, soreness, and swelling in the heel.
 Discomfort can increase after prolonged standing or walking.

 Treatment: A combination of rest, ice application, anti-inflammatory medications, specific stretching exercises, orthotic devices, and physical therapy.
-Your St. Peters, MO physical therapist may also recommend supportive footwear and foot care techniques.
-This approach helps in reducing pain and promoting healing.
+Your St. Peters, MO physical therapist may also recommend supportive footwear and methods to care for your feet.
+This method aids in alleviating discomfort and promoting healing.

 Stress Fractures